 It’s important to note that not all users are going to have the same experiences, nor are they going to experience the same exact side effects when using New Psychoactive Substances.
 So, it’s important to understand these are a few, of the many different side effects, you might feel when using one of the four substances.

-Like side effects, there are risks associated with New Psychoactive Substances.
+Similar to side effects, there are risks associated with New Psychoactive Substances.
 Since you can’t be sure of what ‘legal high’ you’ve bought, or what’s in them, it’s hard to determine exactly which of the risks you are going to experience.
 When using a stimulant, for example, you might feel overly confident.
 It can also have an adverse effect on your heart and your nervous system.
 You might experience cold or flu symptoms with the use of stimulants as well.

 With downers or sedatives, you’ll feel forgetful, and you might experience slowed-down reaction times.
 Withdrawal symptoms are also common, especially with heavy users of these drugs.